-The chartplotter can switch, easily, to a variety of displays, In this case, it is showing the engine revolutions, the fuel level, and the 879 hours on the engine.
+The chartplotter can switch, easily, to a variety of displays, In this case, it is showing the engine revolutions, the fuel level, and the hours on the engine.

 The view from the Bridge is excellent, all around comfortable from the helm and a generous Admiral’s station.
 The added front window tinting keeps the glare to a minimum without impeding forward vision.

 We augmented the factory storage with two additional hatches from the same vendor.
 They can be used to increase the storage or, when guests are using the lower bunk, to add some light and ventilation to their sleeping space.

 Visible in the background is the supporting leg for the table and the air conditioning inlet.
 We replaced the air conditioner with an identical unit in 2016.
 It cools the boat nicely and operates well on the factory Mace 2.5 kw generator (rebuilt in 2018).
 We replaced the sea water strainers on both the air conditioner and the generator with the next larger size so they would operate better in dirty water.

 The Shade Screens are our favorite addition to the boat.
 They provide a sliding combination screen and sun/light shade for all the hatches.
 Over our bunk, we start the night at full screen, sliding it as the evening goes on to avoid getting cold.